 - arrive 15 minutes prior to all scheduled exams (proctors).
 E.g. for an exam that begins at 1pm, proctors should arrive at 12:45pm.
 Those who arrive late will be paid from the time they arrive; those who do not show up will not be paid and may not be hired for future proctor positions

 - If, for any reason, a TA or proctor is unable to attend a scheduled exam, they must attempt to exchange the position with another graduate TA or proctor of the same gender.
-The student must notify the graduate coordinator and course instructor.*
+The student must notify the grad coordinator and course instructor.*

 TAs and proctors should additionally familiarize themselves with: